howzitcal/docker_rclone_gdrive/readme.md

 uses rclone to mount your google drive to $HOME/gdrive

 Steps:
-1. make sure you have a rclone.conf in the project dir, it should look like this
+1. Make sure you have a rclone.conf in the project dir, it should look like this
 ```
 [gdrive]
 type = drive